Alice Chisholm: Early life

 She was born at Reevesdale near Goulburn, New South Wales to Major Richard John Morphy, pastoralist of Grena Mummell, Goulburn, and his wife Mary Emma (née Styles).
-She was raised by maternal grandparents, after her mother died of measles, because her father was away serving in the Indian Army.
+She was raised by her maternal grandparents, after her mother died of measles, because her father was away serving in the Indian Army.
 She was educated at home.
 In 1877, she married pastoralist William Alexander Chisholm, a widower (died 1902); the couple had five children (three sons and two daughters); two of whom predeceased their mother.

 First World War

 During the First World War her son Bertram was wounded at Gallipoli.
 She travelled to Egypt to be closer to him; when she arrived she noticed the lack of facilities for the troops and established a canteen in the Cairo suburb of Heliopolis largely at her own expense.

 She opened a second canteen in Egypt at Port Said, and a third in Kantara for troops fighting near the Suez Canal with two other Australasian women.
-The Kantara canteen expanded to include dormitories and dining-rooms and eventually had the capacity for handling thousands of men.
+The Kantara canteen expanded to include dormitories and dining rooms and eventually had the capacity to handle thousands of men.
 Profits from the canteens were used to provide the troops with comforts for their journey home.